Frank Haith: Tulsa

 On April 17, 2014, Haith reportedly agreed to leave Missouri to become head coach at the University of Tulsa.
 Haith reportedly text messaged the athletic director of Missouri and told him he was going to be taking the Tulsa job after they failed to connect the previous evening.
 A USA Today article reports Haith called Mike Alden the night before accepting the job and replied to a text response from Alden after Alden did not take his call.
 Haith was introduced as Tulsa's new coach on April 18 after signing a six-year contract worth about $1.3 million per year.
 In his first year at Tulsa, Haith led the Golden Hurricane to a 23–11 record with key wins over Connecticut, Temple, and Memphis.

 In his second season Haith and the Golden Hurricane returned to the NCAA Tournament falling to Michigan in the First Four in Dayton.
-Tulsa defeated #9 Wichita State in non-league play and went 12-6 in AAC play.
-Tulsa notched one of its most impressive wins of the year with an 82-77 win at #16 SMU, snapping the Mustangs 15-game home winning streak.
+Tulsa defeated #9 Wichita State in non-league play and went 12–6 in AAC play.
+Tulsa notched one of its most impressive wins of the year with an 82–77 win at #16 SMU, snapping the Mustangs 15-game home winning streak.

 In Haith's tenure at Tulsa the Golden Hurricane rank third in the AAC in wins and Haith is the second-winningest coach in AAC history.

-Tulsa has recorded numerous wins over ranked opponents, including a win over #5 Houston in 2020-21, #20 Memphis and #23 Wichita State in 2019-20 and #16 Kansas State in 2018-19.
+Tulsa has recorded numerous wins over ranked opponents, including a win over #5 Houston in 2020-21, #20 Memphis and #23 Wichita State in 2019–20 and #16 Kansas State in 2018–19.

-In 2020, Tulsa claimed its first AAC Championship, with a 13-5 record in AAC play.
+In 2020, Tulsa claimed its first AAC Championship, with a 13–5 record in AAC play.
 Tulsa has finished above its predicted AAC preseason projection every year under Haith and with his team's stellar performance Haith was named AAC Coach of the Year.
 He was also named NABC District 24 Coach of the Year.

 On-court success is not the only area where Haith has led the TU to a resurgence.
 The program has established school records for single year and multi-year APR records.
 The Hurricane has broken program records for semester and cumulative GPA.
 His program has graduated 20-of-22 seniors with two players –– Shaquille Harrison in 2016 and Martins Igbanu in 2020 –– earning American Athletic Conference Scholar-Athletes of the Year honors.

 Tulsa boasts two active NBA players –– DaQuan Jeffries with the Sacramento Kings and Harrison with the Chicago Bulls –– while Haith has also had numerous players sign professional contracts abroad including both 2020 seniors Lawson Korita and Igbanu.

 Haith resigned on March 12, 2022.

 Personal life

 Haith is a 1988 graduate of Elon University (then Elon College).
 He and his wife, Pam, have two children; one son, Corey, and one daughter, Brianna.
-Corey is a member of Haith's coaching staff at the University of Tulsa, while his daughter is a nationally-renowned dancer.
-Haith's nephew, Sean Bell, was killed by New York City police in a controversial November 25, 2006 shooting incident.
+Corey was a member of Haith's coaching staff at the University of Tulsa, while his daughter is a nationally renowned dancer.